Robust Fine-Tuning from Non-Robust Pretrained Models: Mitigating Suboptimal Transfer With Epsilon-Scheduling: Epsilon-Scheduling and Expected Robustness

 \textbf{Expected Robustness Evaluation} \quad While RFT targets low adversarial risk $\AdvRisk{\varepsilon_g}{f}$, models are usually evaluated both for clean accuracy $\AdvAcc{0}{f}$ and robust accuracy $\AdvAcc{\varepsilon_g}{f}$.
 We propose to extend this classical evaluation to take into account intermediary perturbation strengths within the range $[0, \varepsilon_{g}]$ and define the \emph{expected robustness} metric as the expectation under uniform distribution $U$ of the accuracy over $[0,\varepsilon_{g}]$: where $\AUC{\varepsilon_g}{f}$ represents the area under the accuracy curve from $0$ to $\varepsilon_{g}$ (Figure \ref{fig:auc}, panels 2 and 4).
 This can be estimated using the trapezoidal rule to numerically approximate the integral.
 See Appendix \ref{app:evaldetails} for additional details.
 When comparing two models with similar accuracies, particularly in the presence of a clean–robust trade-off, the distinct patterns observed at intermediate perturbation strengths (Figure \ref{fig:auc}, panels 1 and 3) can inform model selection, which \emph{expected robustness} summarizes quantitatively.

 The expected robustness metric also evaluates performance under a more realistic threat model where inputs may or may not be altered.
 Clean accuracy corresponds to the idealized case where inputs are never perturbed, while robust accuracy at $\varepsilon_g$ assumes that all inputs are perturbed with a budget of $\varepsilon_g$.
 In contrast, expected robustness estimates the accuracy when perturbations of size up to $\varepsilon_g$ are applied at random (here, uniformly).
 While our choice of a uniform distribution serves as a good option from a use-case-agnostic perspective, the distribution of perturbations can be tailored to align with the relevant threat model for a specific application.
+With the uniform distribution, each adversarial strength is weighted equally, however, for example, with a Dirac distribution centered at 0 ($\epsilon_g$), it falls back to clean accuracy (worst case robust accuracy).